Josephine Barstow: Subsequent career

 At Glyndebourne, she has appeared as Lady Macbeth, Elettra (Idomeneo) and Leonore.
 Roles with English National Opera include an acclaimed Violetta, Emilia Marty (The Makropulos Case), Natasha in the British stage première of War and Peace and the title roles in Salome, Aida, Arabella, Lady Macbeth of Mtsensk and Der Rosenkavalier.
 Rehearsals for Salome and an interview with Barstow were featured in a December 1975 episode of the BBC television programme Arena.

 Among other engagements outside the British Isles, she has appeared at the New York Metropolitan Opera, Lyric Opera of Chicago, the Vienna State Opera and the Bayreuth Festival.

 Latterly, she has performed a number of roles with Opera North, including Alice Ford, Lady Macbeth, Kostelnicka in Jenůfa, Marie in Wozzeck, Lady Billows in Albert Herring and in the title roles of Gloriana, Médée and Aida.
 Also for Opera North in 2021 (revived 2022) she sang, and spoke, the role of Madame Armfeldt in A Little Night Music by Stephen Sondheim.

 On 22 March 1986 Barstow reprised her role as Salome, this time at the Seattle Opera House, performing the Dance of the Seven Veils.
 She danced a choreography by Mark Morris, wearing a costume designed by Sarah Nash Gates, involving the literal removal of seven veils.
 At the end of the number Barstow was wearing only a G-string.

 On 16 November 1986 Barstow performed an opera gala night for Opera North with David Lloyd Jones as conductor.

 In October 2011 she appeared as the Countess in The Queen of Spades, also with Opera North.
+She reprised the role at The Grange Festival's production in 2023.

-Barstow plays Heidi Schiller in the National Theatre's 2017 production of Stephen Sondheim's Follies.
+Barstow played Heidi Schiller in the National Theatre's 2017 production of Stephen Sondheim's Follies.

-Personal life

-Barstow was married to Terry Hands from 1964 to 1967, and then to Ande Anderson from 1968 until his death in 1996.